var-mar/pdf-annotation-tool/README.md

 ## Table of functionalities build in the tool

-- Login system base on Passport (https://www.npmjs.com/package/passport)
+- Login system base on Passport.js (https://www.npmjs.com/package/passport)
-- Upload pdf
+- Upload pdf's, delete pdf
+- See list pdf's upload from all users
-- Visualize pdf using PDF.js and create annotations using library react-pdf-annotator. metadata PDF in information page
+- Visualize pdf using PDF.js and create annotations using library react-pdf-annotator.
+- Show of each metadata PDF in information page
 - Visualize metadata PDF in information page
 - Create Visualization thumbnail annotations made.
-Colors rectangles are
+Rectangles are coloured with the colour defined in annotation type.

 ## Screenshot Tool
 ### Homepage